 - Open the configuration file in a text editor.

 - Replace all placeholders with their respective values.

 The name of the outside interface of your Cisco ASAv device (the

 Any unique name.
 This will be the name for the access control list that permits the creation of the tunnel and the traffic over it.

 The IPv4 address of your Amazon VPC (without the subnet mask bit notation).

-You can get this value by selecting your VPC in AWS > VPC dashboard and checking the Description at the bottom of the screen.
+You can get this value by selecting your VPC in AWS > VPC dashboard and checking the Details at the bottom of the screen.